tbarn/repLookup/README.md

 ### Setup:

 You will need to get a [Google Maps API Key](https://developers.google.com/maps/documentation/geocoding/get-api-key) to use this application.
-After you have gotten a key, store it as an environment varible.
+After you have gotten a key, store it as an environment variable.
 To run it locally, you can store it like this:

 ```
 export GOOGLEMAPSKEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX